-Titles & Word Limit: Students must use ONE of the titles/story prompts provided and keep to a maximum of 2000 words.
+Titles & Word Limit: Students must use ONE of the titles/story prompts provided and keep to a maximum of 7500 characters, including spaces.

 NOTE: The word limit does NOT include the provided prompt.

 Prizes for each category:

 - First Prize ($1,500 book voucher and a trophy)